geoaigroup/geogroup-website/content/authors/ali_dbouk/_index.md

 user_groups:
   - Members
 ---
 **Ali Dbouk** is pursuing a degree in Computer Engineering at the Lebanese University.
+My journey in Computer and Communication Engineering at Lebanese University has equipped me with a strong foundation in programming languages like C++ and Python.
+But my thirst for knowledge doesn't stop there.
+I'm actively building my expertise in machine learning algorithms and honing my research skills through dedicated projects.